yesodweb/yesodweb.com-content/blog/2014/04/proposal-changes-pvp.md

     packages.
 For a package like text, if you simply import Data.Text (Text, pack, reverse), or some other sane subset, there's no need for upper bounds.

-    * This doesn't provide a hard-and-fast rule like the current PVP, but is rather a matter of discretion.
+    Note that this doesn't provide a hard-and-fast rule like the current PVP, but is rather a matter of discretion.
 Communication between library authors and users (via documentation or other means) would be vital to making this work well.

 4. For a package version A.B.C, a bump in A or B indicates some level of breaking change.
 As an opt-in approach, package authors are free to